JoshDoody/joshdoody.github.io/_book_excerpts/promotion/promotion-build-your-case.md

 ---
 layout: book_excerpt
-title: Document examples of accomplishments and accolades for your promotion
+title: Build your case for your promotion
-tagline: Show what you've accomplished and what others have said about your work
+tagline: Document examples of accomplishments and accolades for your promotion
 excerpt: Make a strong case when you ask for your next promotion by showing your accomplishments and accolades.
 last_modified_at: 2016-06-23
 book_section: 11